WestCoastInformatics/wci-terminology-service-in-5-minutes/curl-examples/README.md

 WCI Terminology Service in 5 minutes: Curl Tutorial
 ===================================================

-This tutorial shows how to use raw cURL commands to access content from the WCI Terminology Service.
+This tutorial shows how to use raw cURL commands to access content from the WCI Terminology API.

 Prerequisites
 * curl must be installled ([Download cURL](https://curl.haxx.se/dlwiz/))